• Skip to primary navigation

 Can anyone invest?

-Anyone can invest in Regulation Crowdfunding offerings.
+Anyone over the age of 18 can invest in Regulation Crowdfunding offerings.
 However, there are also offerings that only “accredited investors” can participate in.

 What is an accredited investor?

 In general, a person is an “accredited investor” if she (i) earns at least $200,000 per year, or $300,000 per year with her husband; or (ii) has a net worth of at least $1 million, excluding her principal residence.
-Please visit the SEC’s website for the full definition.
+You’ll find a more complete definition in our educational materials.
+Just search for the Accredited Investor definition.

 What if I’m not an accredited investor?